ParasSolanki/MODUSversus-project/README.md

 # MODUSversus-project

-The Basic Template Design Using HTML, CSS, JavaScript and PHP.
+<h1>The Basic Template Design Using HTML, CSS, JavaScript and PHP.</h1>

 -Responsive design for mobile is not completed.